Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • Children with chronic diseases;

-• Adults and children with diseases of the liver, lungs, kidneys, heart.
+• Adults and children with liver, lung, kidney, and heart diseases.

 These categories of citizens are most susceptible to influenza.
-Moreover, their disease proceeds in a severe form and with complications in the form of bronchitis, pneumonia, encephalitis, meningitis, etc.
+Moreover, their disease occurs in a severe form and with complications in the form of bronchitis, pneumonia, encephalitis, meningitis, etc.

-It is necessary to vaccinate people living in harsh, cold climatic conditions, citizens who often visit public places and people who often come into contact with children.
+It is necessary to vaccinate people living in harsh, cold climates, citizens who often visit public places and people who frequently come into contact with children.

-Every season, new strains of influenza appear.
-Adults, having been ill with at least several types of the virus, have quite stable immunity that will fight the disease.
-The body of a child who has not previously encountered the influenza virus is most often not able to withstand the attack of the bacterium.
+New strains of influenza appear every season.
+Adults, having been ill with at least several types of the virus, have a completely stable immune system that will fight the disease.
+A child’s body, which has not previously encountered the influenza virus, is most often unable to resist the attack of the bacteria.

-Combined with regular exercise, outdoor activities, proper nutrition and hardening, the flu shot will help your child's body resist the virus.
+When combined with regular exercise, walks in the fresh air, proper nutrition and hardening, a flu shot will help the child’s body resist the virus.

 There are two main types of flu vaccines:

-1. Traditional vaccination is a simple shot through which a substance is injected through a needle into the body.
-Thus, dead vaccines are introduced, causing the immune system to react negatively to the appearance of the virus in the body.
+1. Traditional vaccination is a simple injection through which a substance is injected through a needle into the body.
+In this way, dead vaccines are introduced, causing the immune system to react negatively to the appearance of the virus in the body.
 This method is more popular and familiar.

 2. Aerosol spraying is an improved and more modern form of vaccination.
-Through the nasal passages, active and live vaccines are sprayed, which work in the same way as a conventional vaccine.
+Active and live vaccines are sprayed through the nasal passages and act in the same way as a regular vaccine.
 In Russia and Ukraine, this method of vaccination is extremely rare.

 In the 2016-2017 season, Russia and Ukraine will face three strains of the virus: